NPellet/lambda-wrappers/README.md

 const mgr = yupValidation( new LambdaFactoryManager() );
 ```

-`yup` and `zod` are listed as dependencies in their respective packages, which means that if you install them with your manager, your bundler will include them with your manager and, in turn, your lambda will also be bundles will ALL validators you have installed (whether you actually use the validation or not).
+`yup` and `zod` and `ajv` are listed as dependencies in their respective packages, which means that if you install them with your manager, your bundler will include them with your manager and, in turn, your lambda will also be bundles will ALL validators you have installed (whether you actually use the validation or not).
 This shouldn't affect the runtime, but it will bloat a bit your package size.

+### <a name='APIGateway'></a>API Gateway

+If you need to fail and API Gateway lambda, you may decide to throw an HTTPError (e.g. `throw new HTTPError.BAD_REQUEST()`) and the correct status code will be used.
+Otherwise, status code 500 will be used.

 ## <a name='JSONStringNumberorBuffer'></a>JSON, String, Number or Buffer ?